-After 15 years with IBM, Dana retired in May of 2012.
+After 15 years with IBM, Dana Owings (she/her) retired in May of 2012.
 Wanting to stay active and having heard Pastor Paul Turner mention the need for an office manager during services at The Church Without Walls, in June she volunteered, and has been the Pastor’s Personal Assistant ever since (Either crazy or a glutton for punishment).
 Actually she enjoys the variety of work and people, and it goes along with her years of public service.

 A DuPont brat from Delaware, getting here has been an interesting journey!
 After High School, Dana went to Kemper Military School and College in Missouri, becoming the photographer and editor for the school newspaper, alumni news, and yearbook.
 With an AA Degree in hand, she transferred to GA Tech.
 This being Vietnam War era, 2 years later her studies were interrupted by the Uncle Sam with a “request” she present herself for military service.
 Due to the draft having an attendant risk of serious bodily harm, and learning she could pick her specialty, she enlisted in the US Army Signal Corps, choosing Cryptographic System Repair, the 2nd longest school the Army offered.
 After Army Basic Training she married Carolyn, and upon graduation from Advanced School was assigned to Germany.
 They enjoyed a 14 month tour, traveling when possible.
-A visit to the concentration camp at Dachau left indelible memories that were a serious driving force in her later activism.
+A visit to the former Nazi concentration camp at Dachau left indelible memories that were a serious driving force in her later activism.

-After college Dana was a Field Engineer for SRL Medical installing, training and repairing computerized lung testing machines all over the country.
+After college, Dana was a Field Engineer for SRL Medical installing, training operators, and repairing computerized lung testing machines all over the country.
 After 2 years, tiring of 7 day a week travel, she resigned.
 Without a job, Dana took temp assignments, mostly with Wink-O-Matic Signal, assisting in the design of, and manufacturing planning for, traffic signals and trailer mounted message signs.
 A friend steered her to a permanent position of Quality Assurance Inspector with Scientific Atlanta.
 This developed into QA Engineering, then Components Engineer, Manufacturing Engineer, and a second hat as Safety Coordinator.
 In her spare time(?), she was part of a local computer users group that designed and built the first internal computer telephone data modem.

 Aside from her regular duties, and what has helped her at Gentle Spirit, is that she was a founding member, and first Secretary, for the IBM Atlanta Women’s Networking Group, holding the position continuously until retirement 10 years later.